-Your poster will likely include the following information:
+Your presentation will include the following information:

 Information about your project

 Keep your message simple and appropriate for a general audience.
 Make sure that the title of your presentation is on the poster, as well as your name, your mentor, and your affiliation.